donnemartin/saws/CONTRIBUTING.md

 **Please carefully read this page to make the code review process go as smoothly as possible and to maximize the likelihood of your contribution being merged.**

+## A Note to Contributors

+First, thank you for your interest in improving the `SAWS` project.

+The first commit for `SAWS` went in on August 24 2015, so the project is still in its beginning stages.
+Before investing a lot of time, I wanted to ship a minimum feature set early on to gather feedback about whether this was something the community thought is valuable.
+Now that we've gained interest I'd like to make the codebase easier to work with.
+I'm overhauling the code pretty heavily at the moment, doing considerable refactoring to try simplify future development.

+If you're thinking of some adding completions for options or resources, or you have some beefy changes in mind, you might want to hold off until I wrap up this [ticket](https://github.com/donnemartin/saws/issues/36).

+-Donne

 ## Bug Reports

 For bug reports or requests [submit an issue](https://github.com/donnemartin/saws/issues).